bitscurrent/LNA/README.md

   * [References](#references)
 ## Abstract

-The proposed Low Noise Amplifier (LNA) with active inductor instead of passive inductor which can save the size of the chip at a great extent.
+The proposed Low Noise Amplifier (LNA) with active inductor instead of passive inductor which can save the size of the chip at a greater extent.
 The LNA is designed in 28nm technology for 2.5 GHz resonant frequency.
 The LNA presented here offers a good noise performance.
 The proposed LNA is simulated in synopsis design tool in 28nm technology.

 ## Reference Circuit Details